MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 # set allow TaskList and OnePlan apps and block other custom apps
 Set-CsTeamsAppPermissionPolicy -Identity Set-$identity -PrivateCatalogAppsType AllowedAppList  -PrivateCatalogApps $PrivateCatalogAppList
 ```
-This example allows Custom GetStartApp and TestBotApp apps and blocks other Custom apps.
+This example allows custom GetStartApp and TestBotApp apps and blocks other custom apps.
 GetStartApp and TestBotApp can be installed by your users.

 ## PARAMETERS